-A public administration degree provides an academic background for individuals pursuing a career in either government or non-governmental/ nonprofit organizations.
-There are several areas of overlap between these pursuits, so an education that combines both will give you competitive strength and allow you to move into either area, according to your own career interests.
-For example, you may start your career in fundraising for a nonprofit organization, and later become a member of a governmental grant-awarding body.
-A public administration degree or public policy degree gives you great flexibility in changing career titles.
+A business degree program in public administration can be a useful academic background for individuals pursuing a career in either government or non-governmental/ nonprofit organizations.
+There are several areas of overlap between these pursuits: for example, you may start your career in fundraising for a nonprofit organization, and later transition to being a member of a governmental grant-awarding body... or the reverse!
+Earning a degree in public administration or public policy can apply to either path, giving you great flexibility in your career options.

 Bachelor's Degrees in Public Administration

-To be considered a strong candidate, you should come prepared with at least a bachelor's degree in public administration.
+Online bachelor's in public administration degree programs can emphasize public administration, public policy formulation, public finance problem solving, program development, implementation and valuation, human resources and labor relations, leadership through service to others, management strategies, and critical thinking.
 Coursework combines standard business principles with the specific knowledge base required in a public organizational setting.
-Degree programs can emphasize public administration, public policy formulation, public finance problem solving, program development, implementation and valuation, human resources and labor relations, leadership through service to others, management strategies, and critical thinking.

-What Can You Do With a College Major in Public Administration?
+What Can You Do With a College Degree in Public Administration?

 A career in public administration can cover a broad area of interests and talents.
 Even if you were to find a book or website entitled "Careers in Public Administration," you would still not have an exhaustive list of your potential professional options.
 The brief descriptions below might give you a few ideas of where your career path may lead.
-You will find that most positions require a master's degree in a related business field.
+Most of these positions require a master's degree in a related business field.

 At the federal government level, you can work as a policy advisor or budget analyst, or jobs focused on constituent service.
 These careers require at least a master's degree and considerable background interest in the political issues of your chosen agency, division, or bureau.

 As a city manager, you would supervise the daily operations of a local government, according to the directives of the elected council.
-A bachelor's degree is the minimum requirement, but with the level of responsibilities you'll have, a Master of Public Administration (MPA) is more appropriate.
-You'll use your managerial training and experience to determine what societal programs are needed, to oversee their design and implementation, and to provide an accurate system for monitoring and evaluation.
-You'll be involved with every department -- from crime prevention to senior housing to garbage collection -- and you'll answer to the elected officials and the citizens affected by your decisions.
+A bachelor's degree is the minimum requirement; a certain level of education is necessary to determine what societal programs are needed, to oversee their design and implementation, and to uphold an accurate system for monitoring and evaluation.
+City managers are often involved with every department -- from crime prevention to senior housing to garbage collection -- and are held responsible for their actions by the elected officials and the citizens affected by your decisions.
 Similar job titles include city planner and executive assistant.

-If you're interested in more direct contact with the people you're serving, a degree in public administration can prepare you for an upper-level career in social work.
+If you're interested in more direct contact with the people you're serving, a public administration degree program can also convey skills that may be useful for an upper-level career in social work.